alemart/encantar-js/docs/getting-started/concepts.md

 2. A **session** is a central component of a WebAR experience.
 It handles the **main loop**.
 The main loop performs two central tasks: it analyzes the input data and then passes the result of that analysis to the user callback.

     2.1.
 The **user callback** is a function that updates and renders the virtual scene.
+It is repeated in an **animation loop**, which is part of the main loop.

     2.2.
 The main loop is repeated until the session ends.
 The session ends when the user closes the web page, or by deliberate command.